Stomach Pain in Kids and Teens

 Appendicitis

-If your child complains of severe, constant pain in the low right side of the abdomen and even slight movement is painful, appendicitis may be to blame.
-Appendicitis is more common in older children and teens; it is unusual in children under age 5.
+If your child has severe, constant pain in the low right side of the belly and even small movements hurt, it could be appendicitis.
+Appendicitis is more common in older children and teens.
+It is unusual in children under age 5.

 When to call the pediatrician